Frequently Asked Questions

 I am using a SQL-based database, can I still use your Reference Implementation?

-The issue with having a SQL-based is that, if you want to be Beacon v2 response compliant you will need to convert your tables-based data to the JSON Schema of the Beacon v2 Models.
-Intrepid implementers are able to do this transformation (likely) at the API level.
-However, a much simpler alternative (and actually the one we've seen the most in healthcare systems) is that people perform a dump (data export) of the subset of data they want to share and then use beacon2-ri-tools to convert this tabular data to Beacon v2 format and use the included REST API.
-So yes, if you follow this path you will be still using our Reference Implementation.
+The issue with using a SQL-based database is that, if you want to be Beacon v2 response compliant, you will need to convert your tables-based data to the JSON Schema of the Beacon v2 Models.
+Intrepid implementers can perform this transformation at the API level.
+However, a much simpler alternative (and one commonly seen in healthcare systems) is to perform a dump

-Should I update to the latest version?
+Should I update to the latest

 How do I cite B2RI?